Thanks for Visiting!

 ...a porta-potty maybe?

-something will go in
+Something will go in there!

 However, When I awoke I had this brilliant idea to add a seat.

-(that would be the ugly, concrete-filled, thing on the right).
+(that would be the ugly, concrete-filled thing).

 But it dawned on me....

 (phhttt....yeah like I need a sauna in the garage, right?),

 Not only is it ugly, but what an incredible waste of otherwise usable space!!!

 ...Vanquish the seat idea,

 ...vanquish a place to put dry sauna rock things